aledberg/seasons/README.md

 **Example:**

-To generate Figure 4 do the following:
+To generate the figures do the following:

 * clone the repository (git clone https://github.com/aledberg/seasons)